 dphillips@steiner-optics.com

-New GS3 Riflescopes 5x
+New Steiner GS3 Game Sensing Riflescopes With 5x Zoom Range

 GREELEY, Colo.
 (Jan.
-2014) —The new scope CAT™ Color Adjusted Transmission lens coatings to amplify contrast game leafy or shadow-dappled backgroundscombat-r
+2014) —The new Steiner GS3 “game sensing” scope utilizes the unique CAT™ Color Adjusted Transmission lens coatings to amplify contrast in the peak human vision sensitivity range.
+The optimized contrast effectively separates game from leafy or shadow-dappled backgrounds, exposing targets for a clean, accurate shot.
+The GS3 5x zoom range lets hunters from Eastern whitetail country to Western big game ranges pair their new scope with their favorite centerfire, rimfire or muzzleloader rifle.
+All combined with Steiner’s bedrock combat-reliability for unfailing performance.

 Available in four models — 2-10x42mm, 3-15x50mm, 3-15x56mm and 4-20x-50mm —that offers a viable solution for any shooting or hunting situation.
 They are ruggedly built to be waterproof, shockproof and durable enough to last for generations.